 sudo systemctl enable --now openpgp-ccid-gadget.service

-A CCID gadget only gives the host a “smartcard pipe.”
-To feel like a YubiKey, the Pi also needs an OpenPGP Card personality on the other end of that pipe that can answer OpenPGP APDUs with the right data objects and crypto results.
+A CCID gadget only gives the host a smartcard pipe.
+To feel like a YubiKey, the Pi also needs an OpenPGP card personality on the other end of that pipe that can answer OpenPGP APDUs with the right data objects and crypto results.

-- VERIFY for a user PIN, with a retry counter
+- VERIFY for a user PIN with a retry counter

-- PSO: COMPUTE DIGITAL SIGNATURE for signing, or
+- At least one private-key operation: PSO COMPUTE DIGITAL SIGNATURE for signing, INTERNAL AUTHENTICATE for auth, or DECIPHER for decryption

-Key slots and what they’re for
+Key slots and what they are for

-| Slot | Typical job | What you’ll feel on the host |
+| Slot | Typical job | What you will feel on the host |

 |---|---|---|

-| Signature | Git commits, file signing | gpg prompts for PIN, then signs |
+| Signature | Git commits, file signing | gpg prompts for PIN then signs |

-| Decryption | Email/file decryption | gpg prompts for PIN when decrypting |
+| Decryption | Email and file decryption | gpg prompts for PIN when decrypting |

 | Authentication | SSH login | ssh uses the key via agent |